zohar1000/ngx-modalable/README.md

 # how to implement in your project

 The project uses ngx-bootstrap to open the modal.<br/>
-Just wrap your content in app-modalable and pass it a boolean @Input() parameter if to expand or not.
+Just wrap your content in app-modalable and pass it a boolean @Input() indicating the expansion state.